Rick7Peace/cryptoproject/README.md

    npm start
    ```

-   The application will be available at http://localhost:3000
+   The application will be available at http://localhost:3000 or https://cryptotrack-oitv.onrender.com/

 ## 🛠️ Technologies Used